Blue Light & Kids: Protecting Sleep in a Digital Age

 Do blue light glasses work?

-The marketing is strong, but the evidence is mixed.
+Blue light glasses are marketed heavily for kids, but the evidence that they improve sleep is mixed.
+A 2018 melatonin suppression study showed evening light suppresses melatonin twice as much in children as in adults, so the underlying concern is real, yet glasses address only part of it.
 The Verdict: Orange-tinted glasses *do* block blue light physically.
 However, *behavior* matters more.
 If a child wears protective glasses but plays a stimulating, adrenaline-filled game, they still won't sleep.
 The glasses fix the light, not the stimulation.
-Better to dim the screen and use "Night Shift" mode than rely on glasses.
+Better to dim the screen, use "Night Shift" mode, and keep the screen-free 60 minutes before bed than rely on glasses.

 1 more tips